 Thailand: The color of Friday.

 The color orange communicates something is affordable yet of reasonable quality.
-Being that it also reflects sociability and being warm-hearted, this color suits brands wanting to express stellar customer service on a budget.
+Being that it also reflects sociability and being warm-hearted, orange branding works well for companies wanting to express stellar customer service on a budget.
 Companies using orange in their branding efforts: Amazon, Home Depot, Hooters.

 Orange is an appealing color which facilitates the extrovert and risk-taker in all of us.
 Vitalizing the senses, this color encourages adventure and discovery.
-These attributes makes the color orange a popular choice for sporty outdoor brands.
-Companies branding with the color orange: Timberland, Harley-Davidson, Cincinnati Bengals.
+These attributes make the color orange a popular choice for sporty outdoor brands.
+Companies using orange branding: Timberland, Harley-Davidson, Cincinnati Bengals.

-The Color Orange Used to Communicate Fun & Enthusiastic
+Orange Branding Used to Communicate Fun & Enthusiastic

-The flamboyance and vibrancy of orange makes this color a natural choice for brands wanting to express their self-confidence and optimistic energy.
-Companies using the color orange in their branding: Nickelodeon, Fanta, Firefox.
+The flamboyance and vibrancy of orange branding make it a natural choice for brands wanting to express their self-confidence and optimistic energy.
+Companies using the color orange in their branding: Nickelodeon, Fanta, Mozilla Firefox.

 Opposite of the Color Orange

 The opposite of orange is the color blue.
 They are exact opposites on the color wheel, and when combined together, they become a dark, brownish-green.
 One of the most commonly used complementary color schemes due to its subtlety.